wrapperband/OpenTrafficSurvey/README.md

 #Open Traffic Survey
 **Introduction to a citizen Traffic Survey Methodology**

-The Open Traffic Survey main aim is to outline a procedure which retains un-tamperable (video) evidence of Traffic and provide an open source spreadsheet which data can be input and visualised with charts.
+The aim of Open Traffic Survey is to outline a procedure which retains un-tamperable (video) evidence of Traffic characteristics and provide an open source spreadsheet which data can be input and visualised with charts.

 **Open Traffic Survey : History of development**